"Regarded as Disabled" Employment Discrimination Claims Under the ADA

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide practitioners through the "regarded as disabled" standard under the ADA and how it applies to protect individuals who otherwise would not be protected as “disabled” under the law.
+This CLE course will guide practitioners through the "regarded as disabled" standard under the ADA and how it applies to protect individuals who otherwise would not be protected as “disabled” under the law.
 The panel will also discuss best practices for training managers and other supervisory personnel to avoid discrimination claims under the ADA.

 - Overview of the ADA provision for employees "regarded as disabled"